iworx-systems/Zephyr-Dev-Container-Template/README.md

 # Static Code Analysis
 Static code analysis is completed at build and served at "http://localhost:8001" using CodeChecker.
 Once the dev container has finished launching the CodeChecker server will be accessible.

-# References

-The Zephyr SDK installation portion of the Dockerfile is base on https://github.com/beriberikix/zephyr-docker